patmoreau/drifterapps-seeds-fluentresult/README.md

 FluentResult is a C# library that provides a fluent API for handling results of operations, including success and failure cases.
 It includes various utilities and extensions to simplify error handling and result aggregation.

+Some of my inspirations comes from [Andrew Lock's Series: Working with the result pattern](https://andrewlock.net/series/working-with-the-result-pattern/)

 ## Table of Contents

 - [Installation](#installation)